 The organic content of the soil will also allow for better availability of the soil nutrients and improves the way soil reacts to pesticides.

-There are also tests that will provide you with a readout of the valuable micronutrients in the soil.
-But these tests are only necessary if there is reason to believe that the soil is deficient in some way or if other problems exist in the soils.
+Some tests will give you a readout of the valuable micronutrients in the soil, but these tests are only necessary if there is reason to believe that the soil is deficient in some way or if other problems exist in the soil.

-There are also certain plants that have a higher demand for specific micronutrients and when they begin to show signs of malnutrition, a test may reveal the source of the problem.
+Certain plants have a higher demand for specific micronutrients, and when they begin to show signs of malnutrition, a test may reveal the source of the problem.

-Blueberries, for example, will suffer from low levels of iron, unless they are planted in soil with lower pH levels.
+Blueberries, for example, will suffer from low levels of iron unless you plant them in soil with lower pH levels.
 This will be evident in their newly sprouted leaves, which will appear yellow between their veins while the veins themselves will remain green.

 If all the other plants growing from the same soil appear healthy, then simply adjusting the pH levels of the soil will often correct the issue.

-If you will be looking for a private laboratory that will do these tests, then contact them and ask about the details they require for submitting a sample.
+If you are looking for a private laboratory to do these tests, contact them and ask about the details required for submitting a sample.

-You will be provided with very specific directions for collecting a proper soil sample.
+The lab will give you very specific directions for collecting a proper soil sample.

 Here is the process that is typically described for this task:

 - These different samples should be collected from areas that appear different.
-For example, one sample should be taken from a garden, another from an area that used to be a lawn and another from the current lawn, for example.
+For example, you should take one sample from a garden, another from an area that used to be a lawn, and another from the current lawn.

 - Use a pail or some other form of clean container.